 In 1774, Priestley repeated Scheele’s experiments using a 12-inch-wide glass "burning lens", he focused sunlight on a lump of mercuric oxide in an inverted glass container.
 He found that the resultant gas was, in his words “five or six times better than normal air”.
 In succeeding tests, it caused a flame to burn intensely and kept a mouse alive about four times as long as a similar quantity of air.

-"dephlogisticated air" on the theory that it supported combustion so well because it had no phlogiston in it, and hence could absorb the maximum amount during burning.
+Priestley was a supporter of the phlogiston theory and thus called his discovery "dephlogisticated air" on the theory that it supported combustion so well because it had no phlogiston in it, and hence could absorb the maximum amount during burning.

 The discovery of oxygen was not only important for understanding such processes as photosynthesis and animal respiration but also lead to the scientific advancement of chemistry over its predecessor alchemy.
 Where alchemy is largely based on mythology and attempts to attain the ‘Elixir of life’, chemistry is based more on scientific knowledge and more specific experimental testing.